tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ### 8.3.
 Stack Frames & Memory Limits

-- Recursion often doesn't get used in production apps for one sticky reason: The range error that occurs due to stack overflow.
+- Recursion often doesn't get used in production apps for one sticky reason: The `RangeError` that occurs due to stack overflow.
 - There are ways of addressing this problem.
 - _Stack frames_ are areas of reserved memory that functions use for execution.
 - When one function calls another the memory frames are added to a stack.